jbarratt/housepi/README.md

 ## To Do

 * Set up mdns so I don't have to hard-code the pi's name/address
+* Set time zone to local (not UTC)
 * Switch to another monitoring system that does rendering in-browser and can track other things.
 (Grafana?)
+* traffic counters from network devices
+* logs from cablemodem
+* ping time to lan/wlan devices
+* list of lan/wlan devices connected @ a given time